-Getting body hair and wanting to learn about shaving?
+Teen getting body hair and wanting to learn about shaving?
 Puberty brings all sorts of new body changes.
-Perhaps you’ve already shaved your legs, and now want to try shaving a different part of your body.
-In this blog post, we’ll be exploring the how-tos of a much more intimate, but equally as important region– your vulva.
+Perhaps they've already shaved their legs, and now want to try shaving a different part of their body.
+In this blog post, we’ll be exploring the how-tos of a much more intimate, but equally as important region – the vulva.
+With this guide, you'll be able to walk your teen through the safest way to shave according to how they want to manage their new pubic hair.

 Image via Instagram (@leabrisell)